Skip to main content

 Dr Ong Chin Tuan

-Consultant Ophthalmologist, Oculoplastic and Lacrimal Surgeon
+Consultant Ophthalmologist, Oculoplastic & Lacrimal Surgeon

 Bahasa Melayu, Cantonese, English, Hokkien, Mandarin